edgio-docs/edgio-docs/guides/delivery/control/configure/ssl_certificates.md

 | Certificate state and version, date, user | To the right of the action controls on the right side of each row.
 Indicates the certificate version, date the certificate was created or updated, and user that created/updated the certificate |

 ## Working with Certificates  {/*working-with-certificates*/}

+You can create, view, edit, publish, withdraw, and delete your own Server Name Indication (SNI) SSL certificates in the Edgio Network.

 <Callout type="info">The actions allowable depend on the state of a certificate. <br /> -   If the certificate is not published, you can edit it, delete it, or publish it. <br /> -   If the certificate is published, you can withdraw it or edit it. <br /> -   If the certificate is withdrawn, you can edit it or delete it.</Callout>